 - Have you noticed fainting spells or episodes when your or your child's lips and skin become more blue or dusky?

 - Are you or your child vomiting or losing weight?

 - Have you or your child had heart racing, breathlessness or leg swelling?

 What you can do in the meantime

 Here are a few tips to help make your child more comfortable:

 - Feed your baby slowly.
 Try smaller, more frequent meals.

-- In case of emergency call 911 or go to an emergency department.
+- In case of emergency, call 911 or your local emergency number or go to a hospital's emergency department.